 ** Charles saying goodbye to Margaret.
 Previously, he had taken back a book of poetry he had given her, much to her disappointment.
 When it comes time to leave camp, he returns the book to her, now with a written message inside the cover, and kisses her hand, a true OfficerAndAGentleman.

-** Winchester's final departure from the 4077, remaining as dignified as ever, even though he is leaving in a ''garbage truck''.
-He comments that it's quite appopriate considering he's leaving a dump.
-He then says his final line, as dignified as when he first appeared.
+** Winchester's departure from the 4077, remaining as dignified as ever, even though he is riding in a ''garbage truck''.
+He comments that it's quite appropriate, considering he's leaving a dump.
+His final line:

 *** It's a bit of a CallBack to Hawkeye's Last Will and Testament, when he commented that Charles never lost his dignity, even in the most undignified situations.